jsnjack/sup/README.md

 Stack Up is a simple deployment tool that performs given set of commands on multiple hosts in parallel.
 It reads Supfile, a YAML configuration file, which defines networks (groups of hosts), commands and targets.

+# Difference between this fork and the original
+- Updated dependencies
+- Better integration with SSH configuration
+  - `Host` value from SSH configuration can be used to identify server (instead of it's Address)
+  - `ProxyJump` value from SSH configuration can be used to define bastion host
+- Add more colors
+- Change the way `local` commands are executed
 # Demo

 [![Sup](https://github.com/pressly/sup/blob/gif/asciinema.gif?raw=true)](https://asciinema.org/a/19742?autoplay=1)